kaidisn/aws-kinesis-scala/README.md

 Scala client for Amazon Kinesis with [Apache Spark](#apache-spark) support.

 For Apache Spark, reading from Kinesis is supported by Spark Streaming Kinesis Integration, but it does not support writing to Kinesis.
-This library makes possible to write Spark's RDD and Spark Streaming's DStream into Kinesis.
+This library makes possible to write Spark's RDD and Spark Streaming's DStream to Kinesis.

 ## Installation